 New Jersey Sexual Abuse Lawsuits

-Due to the passing of a retroactive window in December of 2019, New Jersey is noted for being one the most victim friendly states in the country with regards to sexual abuse and assault laws.
+Due to New Jersey’s child sexual abuse statute of limitations (SOL) reform over the last few years, the state is noted for being one the most victim friendly in the country with regards to sexual abuse and assault laws.
 Its efforts to change legislation has helped survivors of sexual abuse get justice against their abusers in the courts, and also allows for compensation.
 These laws enable lawyers handling sexual abuse claims in New Jersey to file cases against sexual predators, including clergy members, and the Catholic church.
 In addition, in June of 2019, the five Roman Catholic Dioceses of New Jersey together created the New Jersey Independent Victim Compensation Program to settle claims of sexual abuse brought against its clergy.

 Below you will find New Jersey lawsuits news & updates, as well as additional information on New Jersey’s statute of limitations laws.
 These laws are important because they dictate how long a lawyer handling New Jersey sexual assault cases has to file a claim on behalf of a survivor.
 In addition, we’ve compiled a list of New Jersey’s settlements received by sexual abuse and assault survivors and a list of New Jersey ‘credibly’ accused priests released by the dioceses.

 New Jersey Statute of Limitations for Sexual Abuse & Assault

 Criminal Statute of Limitations Laws for New Jersey